matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

     "error": "Something was wrong"
   }

+Individual stages may require more than one request to complete, in which case the response will be as if the request was unauthenticated with the addition of any other keys as defined by the login type.

 If the client has completed all stages of a flow, the home server performs the API call and returns the result as normal.